pgodby/te-apm-troubleshooting/labs/Lab1.md

 # Deploy the Base Environment

 ## Overview
 In this lab exercise, you will deploy a set of Docker containers that are required for the troubleshooting exercises.
-Environment variables for a container can be set in the specified configuration file (located in the [/base](../base) directory).
+Environment variables can be set for a container using the configuration file specified in the table below.
+The configuration files are all located in the [/base](../base) directory.

 | Container | Config File | Description |
 | --- | --- | --- |